 - Today’s Special Message: Use this Favorite Memory template to share your favorite memory from your class this year.
 Click here for a digital version you can edit in Google Slides.

-- Decorate your neighborhood for the teachers and staff so they can feel the love as they visit the school.
-Use sidewalk chalk to leave messages on driveways and sidewalks, create fun signs and put them in your yard for when they drive by — anything is possible!
-Share a photo or video on your school’s social media.
+- Decorate your desk, classroom bulletin board or hallway for the teachers and staff so they can feel the love.
+Use sidewalk chalk to leave messages in front of the school, create fun signs and put them in the school yard.

 - Today’s Special Message: Use this What I’ll Miss template to share what you will miss most about your teacher.
 Click here for a digital version you can edit in Google Slides.